Yue-Zhengyuan/Lectures/Condensed_Matter/Coherent_State/Boson.md

 Now we consider the propagator from and to some arbitrary states (not necessarily labelled by the coordinates), and use the second-quantized, normal-ordered Hamiltonian.
-Instead of inserting a complete set of basis, we insert the *over-complete* coherent state basis:
+Instead of inserting a usual identity, we insert the *over-complete* coherent state basis:

 $$
 \begin{aligned}